EngBaz/Interactive-PDF-Chatbot/README.md

     ```
 3. Install the required dependencies by running <code>pip install -r requirements.txt</code>

-4. Obtain an API key from OpenAI and Cohere AI.
-Store the Cohere API key in a <code>.env</code> file with the corresponsding name <code>COHERE_API_KEY</code>.
+4. Obtain an API key from OpenAI, Cohere AI and Groq.
+Store the APIs in a <code>.env</code> file as follows:
+    ```console

+    $ OPENAI_API_KEY="you api key"
+    $ GROQ_API_KEY="you api key"
+    $ COHERE_API_KEY="you api key"
+    ```

-5. Note that the project is built using OpenAI GPT-4.
+6. Note that the project is built using OpenAI GPT-4.
 Thus, it is necessary to have an OpenAI API key.
 Otherwise, for the use of open-source LLMs on huggingface, import your model using the steps below.
     ```console

     $ pip install langchain huggingface_hub